sbraden/circle-craters/README.md

 circle-craters
 ==============

-A crater-counting python plugin for QGIS.
+A crater-counting python plugin for [QGIS](http://www.qgis.org).

 Current Status: In Progress

+Written for QGIS versions 2.0 and greater.

 ##Details

-* This QGIS plugin is designed to offer an open source alternative to the craterTools plugin for ArcGIS.
+* This QGIS plugin is designed to offer an open source alternative to the [craterTools](http://hrscview.fu-berlin.de/software.html) plugin for [ArcGIS](http://www.esri.com/software/arcgis).

-* Crater counting is a technique used by planetary scientists to estimate the age of a surface.
+* [Crater counting](http://en.wikipedia.org/wiki/Crater_counting) is a technique used by planetary scientists to estimate the age of a surface.

 * This is my first QGIS plugin